pboivin/filament-peek/docs/page-previews.md

 }
 ```

 By default, the preview link is styled as an underlined link.
 Use the `button()` method to style it as a Filament button.

 Use one of the following methods to adjust the horizontal alignment:

 - `alignLeft()`
 - `alignCenter()`
 - `alignRight()`

+Use the `extraAttributes()` method to add any extra HTML attributes.

 ## Preview Pointer Events